-And, end it might.
-In the current economic climate, with the threat and reality of increased governmental regulation; the threats of increased employer costs via prescribed health care and government interference in the employer-employee relationship in areas such as mandatory benefits; and general uncertainty about sales and profitability, employers are still shedding jobs.
+In a climate where there is economic uncertainty, and the threat of automation, increased governmental regulation, increased employer costs via prescribed health care, and worry about sales and profitability, employers are still shedding jobs.

 Most importantly, if you are unemployed, or potentially unemployed, it is important for you to know that, in self-defense, employers are creating fewer jobs and some jobs have disappeared forever.
 It will impact the length of time you are unemployed and highlights the importance of the need to be prepared for unemployment.